The American Association of Physical Anthropologists sponsors the following awards and opportunities for its student members.

 Grants and Awards

 - Pollitzer Student Travel Awards are designed to help student members defray the costs of attending the AAPA meetings.
 You do not need to be presenting at the meeting.
-Entries for awards for the 2018 annual meeting are due on January 1, 2018.
-Click here to read the prompt and submit an essay.
+Entries for awards for the 2021 annual meeting are due on January 1, 2021.
+An essay prompt and further instructions will be provided shortly.

 - Student Presentation Awards.
 The AAPA awards seven prizes to outstanding student poster and podium presentations at the annual meeting.
 The first author of the presentation must be the student.

 - Student Liaison to the Executive Committee is tasked with increasing student participation, co-chairing the ad hoc student committee, bringing to the Executive committee issues of interest and concern to the student members and assisting the Career Development Committee and the Auction Committee in planning and implementation.